 This fast-moving story spans continents and generations of one family.
 The death of the head of the family in the opening chapters brings his children back home to Ghana from Boston, New York, and London.
 The book is a fascinating look at migration, family, and what it means to be home.

 Kenyan conservationist, Brian Connell, pens his frank observations about life with his Zulu friend in a time and place of racial tension as he documents a wonderful story of two men from different worlds united by the spirit of Africa.
 This memoir about friendship intertwined with tales of the animal kingdom is both wonderfully entertaining and informative.

 South African conservationist Lawrence Anthony was a South African conservationist.
 He founded the Thula Thula game reserve, and this book chronicles the challenges he faced when he reluctantly accepted a herd of ‘rogue’ elephants.
 He took them because he was literally the herd’s last chance of survival.
-As he gets to know the herd he comes to realise that they have much to teach him about life, loyalty and freedom.
-This wonderful story is set against the background of life on a reserve, and will appeal to animal lovers everywhere.
+As he gets to know the herd he comes to realize that they have much to teach him about life, loyalty, and freedom.
+This wonderful story is set against the background of life on a reserve and will appeal to animal lovers everywhere.